chrisjhoughton/react-backbone-controllerview/README.md

 ## Inspiration

 React's concept of uni-directional data flow is fantastic.
-It adds simplicity to applications, making it simple to understand and debug.
+It adds simplicity to applications, making components simple to understand and debug.

 When integrating Backbone with React, there's a few key challenges & questions: